fcrespel/sagdevops-containers/README.md

 Go to the `infrastructure` directory and prepare your environment:

-- Edit the `.env` file to fill in your Empower credentials (be careful, never commit them to GitHub!)
+- Edit the `.env` file to fill in your Empower credentials (be careful, never commit them to GitHub!).
+Alternatively, you may also set them in your terminal with `export EMPOWER_USR=your-username` and `export EMPOWER_PSW=your-password`.
 - In the `commandcentral-builder/licenses` subdirectory, create a `product_licenses.zip` file containing your license XML files.
+Alternatively, you may also set a `LICENSES_URL` environment variable to have it downloaded automatically during the build.

 Then execute `docker-compose build` from the `infrastructure` directory to build 3 images: